 The evening food and beverage offering includes, once again, a charcuterie of meats and cheeses along with cold salad items and soups.
 You can enjoy this food from 5 to 7 pm, and there are deserts available from 7 to 9 pm.
 I can quite easily munch my way through strips of cucumber celery, carrots, peppers, and dips to keep me going, but to be honest, you may feel you still want to eat out after finishing in the lounge.
-Interestingly, drinks containing alcohol are at extra cost with Beer coming in around four dollars, a glass of wine at five dollars, and cocktails at six dollars.
+Interestingly, drinks containing alcohol are at extra cost, with Beer coming in around four dollars, a glass of wine at five dollars, and cocktails at six dollars.
 If you are still hungry, there are plenty of eateries on the doorstep, including things like Subway and McDonald’s, to fill you up.

 There is no kids club at the Hyatt Regency Waikiki, and for me, the rather concrete pool area and the fact that you are across the road from the beach means that this Hyatt Regency is not the best hotel in Waikiki.
-Still, it is one of the few hotels with the club lounge, along with the Moana Surfrider And the Sheraton.
+Still, it is one of the few hotels with a club lounge, along with the Moana Surfrider And the Sheraton.